karlssberg/Motiv/docs/WhenTrueYield.md

     .Create("contains 'foo' and 'bar'");
 ```

+This overload generates multiple metadata instances based on the model when the proposition is satisfied.

 ## Usage when building upon existing propositions or results

+Existing propositions can be re-used to build new propositions.
+In this case, the factory function will receive the model and the result of the underlying proposition so that you
+can generate multiple assertions or metadata values from them.

 ### Dynamic assertions (derived from model and underlying result)